When Social Care is Involved with your Child

 - What happens if your child has a child protection plan: Information for parents and carers whose child has become the subject of a child protection plan following a child protection conference.

 - About your child being looked after: Information for parents and carers when your child becomes looked after.

 - Keeping in contact with your child: Information for parents and carers whose child is looked after, including how you can keep in touch with your child and the circumstances where contact may be restricted.

-- Reviews of your child's care plan when they are looked after: Gives information for parents and carers whose child is looked after concerning how we go about reviewing the care plan and day-to-day arrangements for the child's care.
-It describes how you can be involved in your child s review.
+- Reviews of your child's care plan when they are looked after: Gives information for parents and carers whose child is looked after.
+This includes a guide on how we review the care plan.
+It decribes how you can be involved in your childs review and day-to-day arrangements for the child's care.

 - Planning and Permanency for Children: This is a leaflet for parents and carers where a long term and permanent plan is needed for their child.
 This describes what we mean by permanency, why it is important and the different options we look at.
 It also sets out how we involve you in these decisions.